aflyax/aflyax.github.io/_posts/2014-01-07-fix-wifi-linux.md

 $ echo options iwlwifi 11n_disable=1 | sudo tee /etc/modprobe.d/51-disable-6235-11n.conf
 ```

 Which worked as a charm.
-Now I can connect everywhere, even with a weak WiFi signal.
+Now I can connect even with a weak WiFi signal.